Isotonic Layer: A Unified Framework for Recommendation Calibration and Debiasing: Related Work

-While effective, these approaches typically apply a \emph{single global monotonic function} and focus on single-task settings.
-More recent neural monotonic calibrators based on unconstrained monotonic networks~\cite{umnn2023calibration} further improve expressiveness, but remain limited to score-level calibration and do not address task heterogeneity or context-specific bias.
+\textbf{Differentiable monotonic calibration.} The Isotonic Layer was originally conceived by its first authors (Cheng and Yang) and deployed within \textbf{LiRank}~\cite{lirank2021} (patent US20250278623A1) as a single-task, global instantiation; this paper provides its complete formal treatment and generalization. \textbf{DIPN}~\cite{dipn2020} similarly uses isotonic embeddings for monotonic incentive–response modeling.
+Both apply a single global function and target single-task settings.
+Unconstrained monotonic networks~\cite{umnn2023calibration} improve expressiveness but remain limited to score-level calibration without addressing task heterogeneity or context-specific bias.